CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy.md

 Optional:

+- `custom_rules` (Attributes Set) Manage custom rules for your KAC policy.
+Adding a custom rule to one rule group also adds the custom rule to all other rule groups in the same policy.
+Custom rules are set to `"Disabled"` by default.
+Action must be one of:
+ - `"Disabled"`: Do nothing
+ - `"Alert"`: Send an alert
+ - `"Prevent"`: Prevent the object from running (see [below for nested schema](#nestedatt--rule_groups--custom_rules))
 - `default_rules` (Attributes) Set the action Falcon KAC should take when assessing default rules.
-All default rules are set to "Alert" by default.
+All default rules are set to `"Alert"` by default.
 Action must be one of:
- - "Disabled": Do nothing
+ - `"Disabled"`: Do nothing
- - "Alert": Send an alert
+ - `"Alert"`: Send an alert
- - "Prevent": Prevent the object from running (see [below for nested schema](#nestedatt--rule_groups--default_rules))
+ - `"Prevent"`: Prevent the object from running (see [below for nested schema](#nestedatt--rule_groups--default_rules))
 - `deny_on_error` (Boolean) Defines how KAC will handle an unrecognized error or timeout when processing an admission request.
 If set to "false", the pod or workload will be allowed to run.
 - `description` (String) Description of the KAC policy rule group.
 - `image_assessment` (Attributes) When enabled, KAC applies image assessment policies to pods or workloads that are being created or updated on the Kubernetes cluster. (see [below for nested schema](#nestedatt--rule_groups--image_assessment))